Maalvi14/Maalvi14/README.md

 I'm a SRE turned ML Engineer.

-Here's what I've been working on recently:
+Here's what I'm working on recently behind the scenes:

-- Simulating AI Clusters with RoCE communication using LimaVM + Soft-RoCE on MacOS.
 - Working on MLX's CUDA Support.
+- Building extra tooling for Jetson AGX Thor.